Eunan O'Kane

 Eunan Charles O'Kane (/ˈjuːnən/ YOO-nən; born 10 July 1990) is a former professional footballer who played as a midfielder.
-Born in Northern Ireland, O'Kane represented the Republic of Ireland at international level.

-Born in Northern Ireland, he represented the country at various youth international levels before switching to the Republic of Ireland at U21.
-He was named as a standby for Republic of Ireland national team's squad for Euro 2016 without being included in the final 23-man squad for the tournament.
+Born in Northern Ireland, he represented the country at various youth international levels before switching to the Republic of Ireland at under-21 level.
+O'Kane was named as a standby for the senior Republic of Ireland squad for UEFA Euro 2016, later being left out of the final 23-man squad for the tournament.

 Early life

 O'Kane grew up in Feeny, County Londonderry, Northern Ireland, the eldest child of Charlie O'Kane and Lorraine O'Kane.
 He has one younger sister, Cora.
 O'Kane played gaelic football in his youth for Banagher GAC while his father helped to coach the Derry GAA hurling minors to their last Ulster title success in 2001.
 O'Kane went to primary school in St. Canice's and received second-level education in St. Patrick's College, Maghera.
 He joined Maiden City Soccer Academy at the age of 10 and was being scouted by Manchester City among other clubs from the age of 12.
 O'Kane decided to give up Gaelic football at the age of 16 to instead focus on his association football career.